 We ask that all students consider the cost of exchange and how this would differ between host universities before finalising exchange preferences.
 There are numerous study abroad budget calculators available online or you may choose a simple excel document.
 You should look for something which allows you to input your estimated expenses and subtract this from your estimated available funds, the required outcome being to have sufficient funds to cover your expenses.

 To assist you with budgeting, we have developed a budget template for exchange preferences which lists the sources of funding and expenses you should consider for each of your preferences.
 The template is available as an editable Excel document to facilitate the use of hyperlinks and formulas.

 Costs you will need to consider

 - Your home course fees (at the University of Adelaide).
-Course fees at your partner university are waived by agreement, however you must still pay course fees as you normally would at home (through HECS or direct payment).
+Course fees at your host university are waived by agreement, however you must still pay course fees as you normally would at home (through HECS or direct payment).
 In addition, you will still be liable for the Student Services Amenities Fee each semester you are away, which can also be paid through HECS or directly to the University.

 - Airfares and travel costs - flights to and from your exchange destination, and side-trips or excursions you may undertake whilst on exchange.

 - Accommodation - this varies widely depending on your destination.
 Most host universities will provide an accommodation guide.

 - Food and meals.

 - General living expenses - entertainment, public transport, personal items, etc.